TimPrimmer/weather-dashboard/README.md

 # Weather Dashboard

 ## Purpose
-Weather tracking dashboard using the OpenWeather One Call API
+A weather tracking dashboard using the OpenWeather API, in which users can enter a city name and get a 5 day forecast for that city!
+Previously searched cities will show up in a list and are saved to local storage, so the next time you access the site you can view all the previoous searches

 ## Built With
 * HTML